How Breastfeeding and Bottle Feeding can Become Equal.

-Well, this is how a lot of the parents who bottle feed are feeling so can you blame them for wanting to voice their feelings this week ?
+Well, this is how a lot of the parents who bottle feed are feeling, so can you blame them for wanting to voice their feelings ?

 What is even worse for combo/formula feeders than for the dads in my make believe scenario is that they aren’t just being side-lined as unimportant.
-In fact they are being openly accused by family, friends, press and health officials of being poor parents, as being selfish, lazy, and uncaring and of making ‘mountains out of molehills’ !
+They are, in fact, being openly accused by family, friends, press and health officials of being poor parents, as being selfish, lazy, and uncaring and of making ‘mountains out of molehills’ !

 They have to listen to comments such as